threefoldtech/jumpscale_lib/JumpScale9Lib/clients/rivine/README.md

 The client uses the world list proposed in BIP-0039 and depends on the library provided them: https://github.com/trezor/python-mnemonic (pip install git+https://github.com/trezor/python-mnemonic.git)
 To generate keypairs we depend on the ed25519 python implementation here: https://github.com/warner/python-ed25519 (pip install ed25519)

-To generate UnlockHashes, we use merkletree implementation from here: https://github.com/Tierion/pymerkletools (pip install merkletools)
+To generate UnlockHashes, we use merkletree a custom port implementation from the golang library implementation from here: https://github.com/NebulousLabs/merkletree

 # How to use
 Starting from a seed which can be a sentence of [12, 15, 18, 21, 24] words, for more information about the seed please check: https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki